-The legal validity of an electronic signature is based on the fact that its integrity and origin is indisputable.
+The legal validity of an electronic signature is based on the fact that its integrity and origin can be indisputably demonstrated.
 Anyone can verify the correctness of an electronically signed document.
-This is done by checking who signed the document, when this was done and that the document has not been changed after signing.
+This is done by checking who signed the document, when the signatures were made, and that the document has not been changed after signing.

 Verifying a document with Adobe Reader

-Start the verification by opening the signed document in Adobe Reader.
-Follow the instructions on the image and check the document.
+1. Start the verification by opening the signed document in Adobe Reader.

 What if verifying the signature fails or the signature is not valid?